EXCLUSIVE-Dick's Sporting Goods explores going private -sources

 NEW YORK Jan 7 Dick's Sporting Goods Inc is holding early-stage conversations with a handful of buyout firms about going private, according to people familiar with the matter.

-There is no formal sale process for the sporting goods retailer, these people said on Wednesday, and the Coraopolis, Pennsylvania-based company could still decide not to go forward with a deal if the preliminary talks do not pan out.
+There is no formal sale process for the $6 billion sporting goods retailer, these people said, and the Coraopolis, Pennsylvania-based company could still decide not to go forward with a deal if the preliminary talks do not pan out.

-Shares of Dick's Sporting Goods rose as much as 13.5 percent to $55.88 on the news of a possible sale, giving it a market value of roughly $6.7 billion.
-They were up 10.4 percent at $54.35 in afternoon trading.

 A representative for Dick's Sporting Goods could not be reached for comment.
 The sources requested anonymity because the discussions are private.

-Analysts have pegged Dick's Sporting Goods as a potential buyout target, in part because its share performance has lagged peers.
-At Tuesday's close, the stock had fallen 15 percent in the last 12 months, compared with a 6 percent rise for the Standard & Poor's 500 Sector Discretionary index.
+Dick's Sporting Goods has been pegged by analysts as a potential buyout target in part because its share performance has lagged peers.
+The stock has fallen 15 percent in the last 12 months, compared with a 6 percent rise from the Standard & Poor's 500 Sector Discretionary index over the same period.

-The recent $8.7 billion leveraged buyout of pet supply retailer PetSmart Inc by private equity firm BC Partners may also signal renewed appetite from buyout groups for brick-and-mortar retailers, analysts have said.

-Flush with cash, private equity firms are increasingly looking for large deals in consumer products and retailing even though tighter leveraged lending guidelines are limiting the amount of debt placed on buyouts.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan